 In order to reduce the risks associated with COVID-19, Salem Academy and College will require that all students who live on campus and/or participate in in-person classes, studies, or activities be fully vaccinated for COVID-19 before their return to campus for the start of fall semester/term 2021.
-Students for whom a medical or religious exemption applies may seek exception to the COVID-19 vaccine requirement, and if granted, may be subject to ongoing COVID-19 surveillance testing and other public health measures.
+Students for whom a medical or religious exemption applies may seek exception to the COVID-19 vaccine requirement.
+Students who are exempt from or receive an extension to complete the COVID-19 vaccine requirement will be required to participate in ongoing COVID-19 surveillance testing and other public health measures described in the following COVID-19 FAQ and Guidelines.

 In reaching this decision, Salem Academy and College has carefully considered the guidance of public health authorities and other health agencies, as well as the decisions made by other colleges, universities, and schools to require COVID-19 vaccination.
 Residential schools and college campuses are among the most vulnerable settings for COVID-19 due to congregate living, social activities, and other factors.
 With the protections afforded by the COVID-19 vaccine, we can look forward to resuming many campus activities that took place pre-pandemic and providing students with a safer living and learning environment that substantially minimizes the significant disruptions, illness, and challenges posed by COVID-19.

-Please fully review the following COVID-19 Vaccine FAQ and Guidelines for additional information about this requirement and the process for submitting your vaccine record or exemption form.
+Please fully review the following COVID-19 Vaccine FAQ and Guidelines for additional information about this requirement and the process for submitting your immunization record or exemption form.

 Who is eligible for the COVID-19 vaccine?